The total XRP counter read 33,733,332,712.47

 Edom watched the numbers flick lower on the side of the building across the loop rail as the elevator cartridge fired him upwards to the 147th floor.
 The speed of the outside world was disorienting against the perfect stillness around him.
 There was no sense of movement or non-movement within the cartridge.
 The outside world just stopped moving at the same moment there was an almost inaudible swoosh as the doors opened behind him and he turned around to exit.

 Stepping out of the cartridge Edom’s eyes casually glanced at the counter on the wall which now read 33,733,332,697.13.
-Leftward were triple glass doors which were smouldered with the words Androgynous Esoteric Evolution.
-Rightward was a single granite door engraved with a triangle shape with a single T in the centre.
+Leftward were triple glass doors which were smoldered with the words Androgynous Esoteric Evolution.
+Rightward was a single granite door engraved with a triangle shape with a single T in the center.
 Underneath it read Token Transference Technologies.

 Moving toward the granite door Edom brushed it lightly with his index finger and it swung open gently to reveal a large and expansive room ringed in black mirrored chairs.
 Stepping in a voice greeted him and told him to take a seat next to the woman in a yellow dress.